aeon-toolkit/aeon/docs/source/api_reference/regression.rst

 Time series regression
 ======================

-The :mod:`sktime.regression` module contains algorithms and composition tools for time series regression.
+The :mod:`aeon.regression` module contains algorithms and composition tools for time series regression.

-All regressors in ``sktime``can be listed using the ``sktime.registry.all_estimators`` utility, using ``estimator_types="regressor"``, optionally filtered by tags.
+All regressors in ``sktime``can be listed using the ``aeon.registry.all_estimators`` utility, using ``estimator_types="regressor"``, optionally filtered by tags.
-Valid tags can be listed using ``sktime.registry.all_tags``.
+Valid tags can be listed using ``aeon.registry.all_tags``.

 Composition
 -----------

-.. currentmodule:: sktime.regression.compose
+.. currentmodule:: aeon.regression.compose

 .. autosummary::
     :toctree: auto_generated/